 Of course I am not one to say no to the voice that says take it to the next level, so I gathered up some ingredients and whipped up a cinnamon streusel to sprinkle over the top.
 I am glad I did!

 The results were similar to those Thanksgiving staples, but it had a distinctly carrot flavor that made it stand out.
 The streusel was a perfect buttery addition that added a nice contrast in flavor and texture.
-Of course a little maple whipped cream would be perfect on top, or a scoop of homemade vanilla ice cream.

 Now I need to know, have you ever had a carrot pie?
 What are your favorite kinds of pie?